 If you have a shoestring marketing budget, it’s essential to be a bit more creative to see how far your budget will stretch.
 For product marketers, one of your objectives could be getting free (and positive) publicity for your product.
-You will be pleased to hear that you don’t have to spend millions to get coverage, here’s our top tips on how to get coverage that won’t cost you the earth!
+You will be pleased to hear that you don’t have to spend millions to get product placement coverage, here’s our top tips on how to get coverage that won’t cost you the earth!

 Is there an interesting story to how your product was developed?
 The media likes to pay attention to products that are new or an improvement.
 Find the “hook” that could be newsworthy.

 Prop placement is also a consideration here, you can supply your products for inclusion in TV productions, so long as no money changes hands.
 It’s a win-win scenario, the production company receives free product for a scene and you gain cost-effective exposure for your product.
 It’s in everyone’s interests to ensure that the placement looks natural and not forced.
 Prop placement can be more persuasive compared to product placement because there is no signalling of the placement and the integration can appear seamless.